bombchus/z64-music-wiki/docs/vanilla-samples.md

         `Giants' Voice` to `CARTOON, YELL - FUNNY TARZAN YELL 01`
         `Metal Bang` to `CARTOON, HIT - BIG, HEAVY METALLIC HIT`

-    Below is a list containing all of the instrument samples in audiobanks `0x03` to `0x27` on the Majora's Mask ROM in decimal and hexadecimal.
-Instrument samples are organized using GM[^1] instrument program number specification going from the lowest instrument sample to highest instrument sample for each instrument.
-Some instruments however do not fit into GM, so they are placed in the table where they would most likely fit instead.
+    Below is a list of instrument samples located in audiobanks `0x03` to `0x27`.
+Audiobank `0x28` does not contain any useful sample data so it has been omitted.

     ??? waveform "Instrument Sample Table"
         | Sample Name | Sample Address (DEC) | Sample Address (HEX) | Audiotable |